island-lang/island-lang.github.io/README.md

 alteredAction(c: 6) // Error: an argument for `a` must be specified
 ```

-Methods may be altered any amount of times:
+Methods may be altered any number of times:
 ```isl
 let secondaryAlteredAction = alteredAction with a = 94
 // secondaryAlteredAction has the signature secondaryAlteredAction(c: integer)